Charanjit Singh Channi: 5 January 2022 episode

 On 5 January 2022, in Firozpur district PM Narendra Modi's cavalcade was stranded for 15–20 minutes on flyover as protesting farmers blocked the Moga-Firozpur highway near Piarenana village far away while he was en route to Hussainiwala National Martyrs Memorial.
 Criticized by Bharatiya Janata Party, Channi denied any security lapse and stated he will recite Mahāmrityunjaya Mantra for PM's safety.
 In February 2022, Channi alleged that Modi has taken revenge by denying permission for his helicopter to fly from Chandigarh.

 2022 Punjab Legislative Assembly election

 At the end of the legislative assembly term, Channi was appointed the Chief Ministerial candidate of Congress for the 2022 Punjab Assembly elections.
 Navjot Singh Sidhu was the other contender expecting to be the CM candidate.
 The official campaign was named Sada Channi, Sada CM (Our Channi, Our CM).
 Official campaign song Channi Karda Masle Hal by singer Surmandeep Mansa was launched in February 2022.

 He contested the 2022 Punjab Legislative Assembly election from Chamkaur Sahib and Bhadaur legislative assembly constituencies, but lost both the seats to his opponents from the Aam Aadmi Party.
 On 11 March 2022, Channi submitted his resignation to Governor.
 On 21 March 2022, he met and congratulated his successor Bhagwant Mann.

+Member of Parliament, Lok Sabha

+Channi contested the 2024 Lok Sabha election from the Jalandhar constituency on a Congress ticket.
+He secured a landslide victory, defeating BJP’s Sushil Kumar Rinku by a margin of 175,993 votes.
+He garnered a total of 390,053 votes, compared to Rinku’s 214,060.
+This win not only showcased his strong electoral appeal but also marked a significant gain for the Congress party in Punjab.